 - Jimmy Wah’s – is located at Burleigh Heads and is one of the best Vietnamese eateries on the coast.
 If I see a sign that says Pho you can take my money, credit card or watch because Vietnamese cuisine holds a special place in my heart.

 - Hardrock Café – isn’t generally a place I’d go to dine but it’s a thing you just gotta do when in Surfers Paradise.
-With a solid menu built around something you’d fine in the streets of Los Angeles or Las Vegas.
+With a solid menu built around something you’d find in the streets of Los Angeles or Las Vegas.
 Hardrock Café is bound to give you a food coma.

 If you’re a serious foodie, check out this article “All The Very Best Restaurants In Surfers Paradise” for a bit more information on dining needs!